srinjoyc/fcl-docs/README.md

 ## `fcl.getEventsAtBlockHeightRange(eventName,fromBlockHeight,toBlockHeight)`

 A builder function that returns all instances of a particular event (by name) within a height range.

 :warning: The block range provided must be from the current spork.
-All events emitted during past sporks is current unavailable.

 :warning: The block range provided must be 250 blocks or lower per request.

 ### Arguments